ParvezMah/My-Portfolio/README.md

 If you want to add analytics or contact form backend, integrate your chosen provider and update the contact component accordingly.

-## Contributing

-This is your personal portfolio — contributions are optional.
-If you'd like to accept external PRs:

-1. Fork the repo.
-2. Create a feature branch.
-3. Open a pull request with a short description of the change.

-Please run `npm run lint` before opening PRs to keep code style consistent.

-## License

-This repository is under the MIT License.
-Replace with the license you prefer.

 ## Contact